 - Our instruction is based on the ACRL Framework for information literacy

-- Undergraduate instruction: includes classroom visits and additional workshops
+- Undergraduate instruction: classroom visits and supplemental workshops

-- Graduate student instruction: includes workshops linked with the ASPIRE program
+- Graduate student instruction: workshops linked with the ASPIRE program

-- Online learning: includes video tutorials, course guides, and classes via Adobe Connect
+- Online learning: video tutorials, course guides, MyLearningSpace integration, and live classes via Adobe Connect

-- Faculty and other researchers: includes individual research consultations
+- Faculty and other researchers: individual research consultations

 Librarians can help your students learn a variety of research skills, including how to focus a topic, find and evaluate good sources, use and cite sources properly.